 Southborough Community Power Choice

-As a program participant, you will see two changes on your National Grid electricity bill beginning the month after you are enrolled:
+You will see two changes on your National Grid electricity bill beginning the month after you are enrolled:

 If you do not wish to participate

 You may opt out of the program before being automatically enrolled or any time after enrollment with no penalty.
 If you choose to opt out, National Grid will remain your electricity supplier, and the Supplier Services portion of your electricity bill will remain on Naitonal Grid’s Basic Service rate.

 You may opt out online or by calling Public Power at 1-800-830-2944.